Tanigawadake Tenjindaira Ski Resort

 - The ski resort is good for beginners, unless of course it’s a deep powder day!

-- Tenjin’s a fabulous place to get away from the hubbub and hordes of the high profile ski resorts.
+- Mt.
+T is a fabulous place to get away from the hubbub and hordes of the high profile ski resorts.

 Cons

 - Tenjin is notorious for its nasty weather in the height of winter.
 If the weather hits in full force, you’re relegated to the tiny ski resort, that’s of course if the lifts are running at all.
-Check if the ski area is open during or after a storm (and during the 2022-23 season it was closed every Tuesday due to staffing shortages).
+Check if the ski area is open during or after a storm.

-- The lifts are often slow to open after a big dump, but just relax, the powder aint going anywhere.
+- The lifts may be slow to open after a big dump, but just relax, the powder aint going anywhere.

 - There’s negligible on offer if you’re not a beginner or hardcore backcountry rider.